thecml/kubernetes-on-arm/README.md

    - Example: `my-awesome-webserver.default.svc.cluster.local` or just `my-awesome-webserver` may resolve to ip `10.0.0.154`
    - Those DNS names is available both in containers and on the node itself (kube-config automatically adds the info to `/etc/resolv.conf`)
    - If you want to access the Kubernetes API easily, `curl -k https://kubernetes` or `curl -k https://10.0.0.1` if you remember numbers better (`-k` stands for insecure as apiserver has no signed certs by default)
-   - The DNS server itself has allocated ip `10.0.0.10` by default
+   - The DNS server itself has allocated ip `10.0.0.10`
-   - The DNS domain is `cluster.local` by default
+   - The DNS domain is `cluster.local`
+   - This addon can't be disabled.
+ - Kubernetes Dashboard:
+   - The Kubernetes Dashboard project [is here](https://github.com/kubernetes/dashboard)
+   - Access the dashboard on: `http://[master-ip]:8080/ui`
+   - This addon can't be disabled.
  - Central image registry:
    - A registry for storing cluster images if e.g. the cluster has no internet connection for a while
    - Or for cluster-specific images that one not want to publish on Docker Hub
-   - This service is available at this address: `registry.kube-system` when DNS is enabled
+   - This service is available at `localhost:5000` on all nodes, which by default is a "trusted" location.
+   - `localhost:5000` forwards the traffic to the internal IP of the registry service.
-   - Just tag your image: `docker tag my-name/my-image registry.kube-system:5000/my-name/my-image`
+   - Just tag your image: `docker tag my-name/my-image localhost:5000/my-name/my-image`
-   - And push it to the registry: `docker push registry.kube-system:5000/my-name/my-image`
+   - And push it to the registry: `docker push localhost:5000/my-name/my-image`
- - Kubernetes Dashboard:
-   - The Kubernetes Dashboard project [is here](https://github.com/kubernetes/dashboard)
-   - Replaces `kube-ui`
-   - Access the dashboard on: `http://[master-ip]:8080/ui`
- - The Service Loadbalancer:
+ - Service loadbalancer:
    - Documentation [here](https://github.com/kubernetes/contrib/tree/master/service-loadbalancer)
    - You have to label at least one node `role=loadbalancer` like this: `kubectl label no [node_ip] role=loadbalancer`
    - The loadbalancer will expose http services in the default namespace on `http://[loadbalancer_ip]/[service_name]`.
 Only `http` services on port 80 are tested in this release.
 It should be pretty easy to add `https` support though.
    - You may see `haproxy` stats on `http://[loadbalancer_ip]:1936`
-   - More info will come later
+   - Not recommended for heavy use.
+Will be replaced with ingress in coming releases.
  - Cluster monitoring with heapster, influxdb and grafana
-   - When running this addon (`heapster`), the Dashboard will show usage graphs in the CPU and RAM columns.
+   - When this addon is enabled, the dashboard will show usage graphs in the CPU and RAM columns.
    - All heapster data is stored in an InfluxDB database.
 Data is written once a minute.
 Access the graphical InfluxDB UI: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb:http` and the raw api on: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb:api`
    - A nice `grafana` web dashboard that shows resource usage for the whole cluster as for individual pods is accessible at: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/monitoring-grafana`.
 It may take some minutes for data to show up.